jantman/puppet-archlinux-workstation/README.markdown

   Default: '/bin/bash'
 * __groups__ - (array) list of supplementary groups that
   this user should be a member of.
 Default: undef.

+### archlinux_workstation::xorg

+Install packages required for xorg X server, as well as some additional packages.

 ### archlinux_workstation::yaourt